SATURDAY 27 FEBRUARY 11AM - 4PM

 12 noon New Year Blessing Ceremony

 Join prayers and meditation for the New Year with the wish for peace and good conditions for people everywhere.
-There will be short presentations from special international and local guest speakers, prayers and meditation to welcome the New Year for a new era of peace and harmony – Geshe Penpa Tsering of Denma College at Sera Je Monastery* and House Manager for Geshe Loden’s house complex at Sera Je and Venerable Thich Phuoc Tan, Abbott of Quang Minh Temple.
+There will be short presentations from special international and local guest speakers, prayers and meditation to welcome the New Year for a new era of peace and harmony – *Geshe Penpa Tsering of Denma College at Sera Je Monastery and House Manager for Geshe Loden’s house complex at Sera Je, Venerable Thich Phuoc Tan, Abbott of Quang Minh Temple and Minister Ros Spence is our local member for Yuroke and the Minister for Multicultural Affairs, Community Sport and Youth.

 *(Translator - Venerable Lobsang Dorjee of Sera Je Monastery)